Shell Pond Cleanup and Wetland Restoration

-PG&E Shell Pond is a 73-acre former wastewater pond located at the foot of McAvoy Road in Bay Point, California.
-The pond is located within a larger 292-acre parcel owned by PG&E. Under a cleanup plan approved by the California Department of Toxic Substances Control (DTSC) in 2011, PG&E proposed to remove and dispose of 240,000 cubic yards of material from the pond and re-vegetate nearby areas.
-As proposed, during the final phase of the project, PG&E will grade the pond area and breech the levee system around the pond to restore the natural tidal wetland habitat and open space.
+PG&E Shell Pond is a 73-acre former wastewater pond (site) located at the foot of McAvoy Road in Bay Point, California.
+The pond is located within a larger 292-acre parcel owned by PG&E. Under a plan approved by the California Department of Toxic Substances Control (DTSC), PG&E proposed to clean up the pond and restore the area to its natural tidal wetland habitat and open space.
 The work to implement this plan began in 2011 and was stopped in January 2012 due to odors caused by the construction activity which could not be contained on-site.

 Site-related documents can also be found at:

 - Bay Point Library, 205 Pacifica Ave, Bay Point, CA 94565, (925) 458-9597

 - DTSC File Room, 700 Heinz Avenue, Berkeley, CA 94710, (510) 540-3800 - call to schedule an appointment